payne/documentation/quickReference/JavaScript-ES5-Quick-Reference.md

 A drawback is that nothing from the prototype gets inherited

 ### Classical Pattern #3 - Rent and Set Prototype
-Objects get copies of the parent’s members and references to the reusable prototype functionality
+Objects get copies of the parent's members and references to the reusable prototype functionality
 ```javascript
 function Child(name) {
   Parent.apply(this, arguments);